 - You might need to study during your spring break.
 Those planning to take the April ACT will likely have to spend the bulk of their spring breaks preparing for the exam (unless your spring break is after the test—if so, lucky you!).
 Although you don't need to dedicate your entire break to ACT prep, it's advisable that you spend as much time as you can studying, particularly if your break is right around test day.
 Sadly, this means you might not be able to enjoy your "time off" as much as you'd like to!

 Key Takeaways: Taking the ACT in April

 The next April ACT date will be on Saturday, April 4, 2020.
-Regardless of whether you're reading this guide before the April test date or way after it, you can still use this information to plan ahead and prepare for the next April ACT.
+International test centers will offer the April ACT on two dates: April 3 and April 4.
+Regardless of whether you're reading this guide before the April test date or way after it, you can still use this information to help you plan ahead and prepare for the next April ACT.